hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `command` - (Optional) A command line to be run on the container.
 Changing this forces a new resource to be created.

-* `volume` - (Optional) The definition of a volume mount for this container.
+* `volume` - (Optional) The definition of a volume mount for this container as documented in the `volume` block below.
 Changing this forces a new resource to be created.

 The `volume` block supports: